tailwindlabs/tailwindcss/source/docs/cursor.blade.md

       "Set the mouse cursor to the default arrow cursor.", ],
     [
-      '.cursor-default',
-      'cursor: default;',
-      "Set the mouse cursor to the platform default.
-Typically an arrow.", ],
-    [
       '.cursor-pointer',
       'cursor: pointer;',
       "Set the mouse cursor to a pointer to indicate a link.",